In2ItChicago/In2ItChicago/readme.md

     - **`start_date` and `end_date`**: Use if the site supplies distinct data for these two values
     - **`start_timestamp` and `end_timestamp`**: Use if the data is formatted like a Unix timestamp (Unlikely for scrapers but possible for an API)

-Once you've decided how to find these fields for your site, look at the methods in `SpiderBase.py` or `ApiBase.py` and how they're used in existing spiders and API clients to see how to process the data.
+Once you've decided how to find these fields for your site, look at the existing examples to see what methods to use to extract the data.